-When it comes to establishing a back to school routine, it’s important to keep it simple.
-They are kids after all. 😉 A back to school routine should be simple so that it alleviates stress instead of adding more!
+When establishing a back-to-school routine, it’s essential to keep it simple.
+They are kids, after all.
+A back-to-school routine should be simple to alleviate stress instead of adding more!

-It can be tempting when you are type-A and want to have control (like me!) to create systems for EVERY.
-THING.
+It can be tempting when you are type-A and want to have control (like me) to create systems for everything.
 Resist the urge!
 If you have systems for your systems, it’s too complicated.
-Your kids will only be frustrated, and you will always be disappointed.
+Your kids will be frustrated, and you will always be disappointed.

-First of all, think about what stresses you out about the back to school time and create routine around that.
 Is it school papers all over the house?
 Create a place for all of those papers to go.
 Is it fighting with your kids over what to pack in their lunch?
-Set up clear rules and make it easy for them to find what they can pack.
-And of course, if it ain’t broke, don’t fix it.
+Set clear rules and make it easy for them to find what they can fill in.
+And, of course, if it ain’t broke, don’t fix it.

 Please, please, please leave space in your schedule.
 If you don’t, you will always be in a hurry, always be stressed, and always be late (or almost late).

-Also, make sure you have time as a family built in, as well as time for everyone to decompress.
+Also, ensure you have time as a family built in and time for everyone to decompress.
 I know this is really hard, especially if you have multiple kids.

 Do your best to keep their schedules simple.
 Try having them pick only their favorite one or two activities.
-They will be happier only doing what they love, and you will be happier with less driving around and scrambling every evening and weekend.
+They will be happier only doing what they love, and you will be more satisfied with less driving around and scrambling every evening and weekend.

 I used to have to learn this the hard way.
-I would over-commit, say yes to things I didn’t really want to do, then find myself back-tracking and backing out of my responsibilities half way through the school year.
+I would over-commit, say yes to things I didn’t want to do, and then back-tracked and back out of my responsibilities halfway through the school year.

-Don’t pull a me…try to be intentional with your time from the beginning.
+Don’t be like me…try to be intentional with your time from the beginning.

 I mean everything.
 Make sure there’s a clear place for your kids to put/find their backpacks, lunch boxes, and school papers.

 I like having a place for backpacks, jackets, and shoes by the door where they come in from school.
-Having them by the door makes it easiest for them to follow through with the system instead of simply dumping their stuff on the floor by the door.
+Having them by the door makes it most effortless for them to follow through with the system instead of simply dumping their stuff on the floor by the door.

 I also have one spot in the kitchen where they can find their lunchbox, thermos, and water bottle.
 School papers go in a hanging file labeled with their names.